weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 ![](/guides/images/multicast/create-stack.png)

 The cluster you just created with the AWS template appears under the Cluster group.
-Its name is appended with the name that you gave your stack in step 2 during stack creation.
+Its name is prepended with the name that you gave your stack in step 2 during stack creation.

 1. Create a task by clicking on `Task Definition` and then `Create New Task`.
 2. Give the task a name in the Task Definition field: ![](/guides/images/multicast/create-task.png).